Dighton Mulching Services

 Contact Dighton's Department of Public Works for Municipal Mulch Programs & Yard Waste Management

-Residents of Dighton can access seasonal mulch and compost through municipal programs coordinated by the Department of Public Works.
-Spring and fall are the primary distribution periods, with bulk mulch pickup available at designated locations.
-A resident permit or sticker is typically required for participation.
-Finished compost and mulch blends are produced from municipal tree maintenance and storm debris processing, ensuring a sustainable local supply.
+Dighton residents benefit from robust municipal mulch and yard waste management programs coordinated by the Department of Public Works.
+Seasonal mulch distribution typically occurs in spring and fall, with bulk pickup available at designated locations.
+Residents must obtain a permit or sticker for access, and finished compost or mulch blends are often available.
 Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic per MassDEP), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
-The Transfer Station operates on set hours and requires permits and applicable fees for use.
-Municipal mulch is free or low-cost, while regional suppliers offer certified organic hardwood (30-50/cubic yard), shredded bark (35-60/cubic yard), and decorative stone (50-100/cubic yard).
-All materials must be clean, pesticide-free, properly aged (6-12 months for wood chips), and certified disease-free.
-For more information, contact:
+The Transfer Station operates on set hours and requires permits and fees for use.
+Mulch is sourced from municipal tree operations, regional suppliers (30-50/cubic yard for hardwood, 35-60/cubic yard for bark, 50-100/cubic yard for stone), and sustainable local materials.
+Quality standards require clean, pesticide-free, and properly aged (6-12 months) wood waste.
+For more information or to coordinate yard waste disposal, contact:

 Dighton Public Works